 How did you feel about your first day - did you have to prepare anything beforehand?

-I felt a lot of nerves arriving at Chateau Dumas, having never lived in a different country before and not quite knowing what to expect with being away for 7 weeks.
+I felt a lot of nerves arriving at Chateau Dumas, having never lived in a different country before and not quite knowing what to expect with being away for seven weeks.
 Nevertheless I was still extremely excited leading up to the trip.
 I made contact with a student who had previously volunteered at the Chateau and she explained how amazing the experience was.

 Leading up to the trip I stayed in contact with my employer Lizzie, who informed me of what jobs I could undertake at the Chateau and what it would be like living there.